TL;DR

 Procurement’s most persistent problem is not that it lacks savings.
 It is that the savings evaporate.
 Only 38% of CFOs have high confidence that procurement savings reach the P&L. In large companies the figure drops to 29%.
 Somewhere between the negotiation and the quarter-end, a third of the value disappears — into maverick spend, contract drift, process exceptions, and the seams between systems nobody owns.

 57% of CPOs cite siloed structures as the single biggest internal barrier to value.
 Agents accelerate everything they touch, including the cost of fragmentation.
 A point agent bolted onto a silo automates the silo.
-A network of agents running on a unified architecture — from intake through sourcing, negotiation, contracts, payment, and supplier management — automates the full arc from request to realised outcome.
+A network of agents running on a unified architecture — from intake through sourcing, negotiation, contracts, payment, and supplier management — automates the full arc from request to realized outcome.

 This is the architecture the category is converging toward: intake-to-outcomes — the connective tissue that turns a collection of agents into a procurement operating system.
 Platforms built this way, Zycus among them, treat the S2P lifecycle as a single continuous flow rather than a sequence of handoffs, with agents coordinating across the spine rather than operating beside it.